parking-data-standards/apds-to-datex2/README.md

 }
 ```
 ### 2. Zero-Emission Zone
 In the city centre, a local authority has demarcated a zero-emission zone.
-For this area, only vehicles fulfulling this requirement are eligible.
+For this area, only vehicles meeting this requirement are eligible.

 #### Place
 In this example, there is just one _Right Specification_ limiting the use of the location to specific vehicles only.